Measuring Customer Satisfaction: Essential Metrics and Implementation Tips

 While CSAT measures customer “satisfaction,” NPS measures overall “recommendation.”
 It is a non-transactional measure, typically implemented through a survey or pop-up asking, “How likely are you to recommend our product to a friend or colleague?”
 Responses are scored on a scale from 0 (“Not likely at all”) to 10 (“Highly likely”).

-Unlike CSAT, NPS requires analyzing responses using the following formula:
+NPS requires analyzing responses using the following formula to calculate the score:

 NPS = % of Promoters - % of Detractors

-Where “Promoters” are responders selecting 9-10 as the answer, “Detractors” select 0-6 and “Passives”select 7-8 (“Pasives” Passives are ignored in the calculation except for their contribution to the total response count).
+Where “Promoters” are responders selecting 9-10 as the answer, “Detractors” select 0-6 and “Passives” select 7-8 (“Passives”).
+Passives are ignored in the calculation except for their contribution to the total response count.

 Since the formula is not a simple average, recalculation is necessary for specific customer groups (e.g., by geography), products, or time periods to ensure accurate results.